zafarrafii/Zaf-Matlab/README.md

 Arguments:
 ```
 sample_rate::Float: the sample rate in Hz
-frequency_resolution::Float: the frequency resolution in number of frequency channels per semitone
+frequency_resolution::Integer: the frequency resolution in number of frequency channels per semitone
 minimum_frequency::Float: the minimum frequency in Hz
 maximum_frequency::Float: the maximum frequency in Hz
 cqt_kernel::Complex: the CQT kernel [number_frequencies, fft_length]